cicero343/cicero343.github.io/_pages/dashboard.md

         this.filteredCveData = [...cves];
         this.currentPage = 1;

-        // Show filter controls if we have data const filterControls = document.getElementById('msrc-filterControls');
+        const filterControls = document.getElementById('msrc-filterControls');
         if (filterControls) {
           filterControls.style.display = cves.length > 0 ? 'flex' : 'none';